 Tip four: Using multiple pet carriers

 Do not try to squeeze several animals into one pet carrier on a long road trip because it is never safe while traveling.
 The animals may begin to snarl, scratch and bite each other due to the crowded conditions.

 Tip five: Have pets visit a new home first

 When it is possible to bring a pet along for a visit to a new home, it an make moving day easier.
-In many cases, this is only possible for short distance moving, but taking the dog for a walk or carrying a cat around its new environment makes the moving day less traumatic for an animal.
+In many cases, this is only possible for short distance moving in Oklahoma City, but taking the dog for a walk or carrying a cat around its new environment makes the moving day less traumatic for an animal.